interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 auctionReplace
 --------------

 A *NewVault* enforces the replace of an *oldVault*.
-This is possible when the *oldVault* is below the ``AuctionCollateralRate``.
+This is possible when the *oldVault* is below the ``AuctionCollateralThreshold``.
 The function creates a replace request that cannot be withdrawn by the *oldVault*.

 .. note:: When issuing tokens, we increase the ``toBeIssuedTokens`` by a vault.
 Also, when a vault locks collateral via the ``registerVault`` and ``lockCollateral`` function in the VaultRegistry, we would add collateral to the ``collateral`` field of a vault.
-However, we are *not* updating the ``collateral`` and ``toBeIssuedTokens`` tokens here. if a vault decides to provide a very high collateral rate, way over the ``SecureCollateralRate`` and wants to back the replace with that, we are not interferring with this.
+However, we are *not* updating the ``collateral`` and ``toBeIssuedTokens`` tokens here. if a vault decides to provide a very high collateral rate, way over the ``SecureCollateralThreshold`` and wants to back the replace with that, we are not interferring with this.
 If we would lock his collateral in the ``collateral`` field in the VaultRegistry, as user could block part of this collateral with an issue request.

 Specification